 If we were classified as a PFIC for any taxable year during which a U.S. Holder (as defined in Item 10.
-Additional Information-E. Taxation-United States Federal Income Tax Considerations) holds our ADSs or common shares, such U.S. Holder may incur significantly increased United States income tax on gain recognized on the sale or other disposition of the ADSs or common shares and on the receipt of distributions on the ADSs or common shares to the extent such gain or distribution is treated as an "excess distribution" under the United States federal income tax rules.
+Additional Information-E. Taxation- United States Federal Income Tax Considerations) holds our ADSs or common shares, such U.S. Holder may incur significantly increased United States income tax on gain recognized on the sale or other disposition of the ADSs or common shares and on the receipt of distributions on the ADSs or common shares to the extent such gain or distribution is treated as an "excess distribution" under the United States federal income tax rules.
 Further, if we are classified as a PFIC for any year during which a U.S. Holder holds our ADSs or common shares, we generally will continue to be treated as a PFIC for all succeeding years during which such U.S. Holder holds our ADSs or common shares ("PFIC Tainted Shares") even if, we, in fact, cease to be a PFIC in subsequent taxable years.
-Accordingly, a U.S. Holder of our ADSs or common shares is urged to consult its tax advisor concerning the United States federal income tax considerations related to holding and disposing of ADSs or common shares (including, to the extent an election is available, making a "mark-to-market" election to avoid owning PFIC-Tainted Shares and the unavailability of an election to treat us as a qualified electing fund).
-For more information see the section titled "Item 10.
-Additional Information-E. Taxation-United States Federal Income Tax Considerations-Passive Foreign Investment Company Considerations."
+Accordingly, a U.S. Holder of our ADSs or common shares (including, to the extent an election is available, making a "mark-to-market" election to avoid owning PFIC-Tainted Shares and the unavailability of an election to treat us as a qualified electing fund).
+For more information-E. Taxation-United States Federal Income Tax Considerations-Passive Foreign Investment Company Considerations."